-It is suspected that there is no competition on Sunday so that, if it advances, BYU would be able to compete since it observes Sabbath on Sundays.
-This is backed up by the following, based on bylaws 184.108.40.206 and 220.127.116.11 in the NCAA Division I Manual: “If a participating institution has a written policy against competition on a particular day for religious reasons, it shall inform the NCAA national office on or before Sept.
+Any team requiring a religious exemption will be placed in a regional site not competing on the day that exemption is observed, either Saturday or Sunday.
+For example, BYU would not be able to compete in sites following the Thursday/Friday/Sunday cadence since it observes Sabbath on Sundays.
+Exemptions are included in bylaws 22.214.171.124 and 126.96.36.199 in the NCAA Division I Manual: “If a participating institution has a written policy against competition on a particular day for religious reasons, it shall inform the NCAA national office on or before Sept.
 1 of each academic year in order for it or one of its student-athletes to be excused from competing on that day.
 The championship schedule shall be adjusted to accommodate that institution.”

 Live Scoring & Video